Logflare/logflare_logger_backend/README.md

   backends: [LogflareLogger.HttpBackend]

 config :logflare_logger_backend,
-  url: "https://api.logflare.app", # http://logflare.app is configured by defaul and you can set your own url
+  url: "https://api.logflare.app", # https://api.logflare.app is configured by default and you can set your own url
   api_key: "...",
   source_id: "...",
   flush_interval: 1_000, # minimum time in ms before a log batch is sent to the server ",